brugnara/fl-ng-coffee/README.md

 # CDN

 I didn't used any CDN.
-I didn't know who and how this application will be tested so I preferred to mantain dependancies with bower.
+I don't know how this application will be tested so I preferred to mantain dependancies with bower.
 Any way, it's possible to configure Grunt to change from bower to CDN.
 I know that it's possible but I never did.

+# Code

+T